FFMS/ffms2/doc/ffms2-api.md

 Before opening a media file with FFMS2, you **must** index it.
 This is to ensure that keyframe positions, timecode data and other interesting things are known so that frame-accurate seeking is easily possible.

-There are two ways to index a media file.
-The first one is really a backwards compatibility thing and uses [FFMS_MakeIndex][MakeIndex].
-You call the function with the source filename, a binary mask representing which audio tracks you want to index (all video tracks are always automatically indexed since the operation can't fail and takes no additional time), another binary mask representing which audio tracks you want to dump to Wave64 files on disk, an optional progress reporting callback and a likewise optional audio dump filename generation callback; and it will create an index object.
-With this method there is no way of telling ahead of time how many tracks the file has and hence the only two masks that are useful in practice are 0 (index nothing) and -1 (index everything).
-If you want to index only certain tracks you will have to redo the indexing after examining the index.
-This indexing method may be used if you only want to index video tracks, or if you want all the audio tracks regardless of how many they are, or if you already know the track layout of the file you're going to open.

-The other method is a bit more sophisticated.
 First, you create an indexer object using [FFMS_CreateIndexer][CreateIndexer] and the source filename.
-You can then examine the indexer using [FFMS_GetNumTracksI][GetNumTracksI], [FFMS_GetTrackTypeI][GetTrackTypeI] and [FFMS_GetCodecNameI][GetCodecNameI] to determine how many tracks there are and what their respective types are.
+The indexer can be queried for information about the file using [FFMS_GetNumTracksI][GetNumTracksI], [FFMS_GetTrackTypeI][GetTrackTypeI] and [FFMS_GetCodecNameI][GetCodecNameI] to determine how many tracks there are and what their respective types are.
+You can configure things like what tracks to index using [FFMS_TrackIndexSettings][TrackIndexSettings], [FFMS_TrackTypeIndexSettings][TrackTypeIndexSettings], [FFMS_SetAudioNameCallback][SetAudioNameCallback] and [FFMS_SetProgressCallback][SetProgressCallback].
-When you have done so, you call [FFMS_DoIndexing][DoIndexing], which is exactly like [FFMS_MakeIndex][MakeIndex] except you pass it the indexer object instead of the source filename.
+When you have done so, you call [FFMS_DoIndexing2][DoIndexing2] to perform the actual indexing.
-Since you now know the track layout, you are free to pass a more restrictive track mask to index only the tracks relevant to your interests.
-As with [FFMS_MakeIndex][MakeIndex], all video tracks are always indexed; the trackmask only applies to audio tracks.
 If you change your mind and decide there are no tracks interesting to you in the file, call [FFMS_CancelIndexing][CancelIndexing].
-Both [FFMS_DoIndexing][DoIndexing] and [FFMS_CancelIndexing][CancelIndexing] destroys the indexer object and frees its memory.
+Both [FFMS_DoIndexing2][DoIndexing2] and [FFMS_CancelIndexing][CancelIndexing] destroys the indexer object and frees its memory.

 When you have indexed the file you can write the index object to a disk file using [FFMS_WriteIndex][WriteIndex], which is useful if you expect to open the same file more than once, since it saves you from reindexing it every time.
 It can be particularly time-saving with very large files or files with a lot of audio tracks, since both of those can take quite some time to index.

 To create an index object from a saved disk file, use [FFMS_ReadIndex][ReadIndex].
-Note that the index file written has an internal version number; if you have a version of FFMS2 that isn't the same as the one that created the index, it will most likely not accept the index at all (the read function will fail).
+Note that index files can only be read by the exact same version of FFMS2 as they were written with.
+Attempting to open an index written with a different version will give you an index mismatch error.
 If you want to verify that a given index file actually is an index of the source file you think it is, use [FFMS_IndexBelongsToFile][IndexBelongsToFile].

 ## Function Reference